Updated on April 14th, 2023

 - 7 Do You Have to Use a Work-Study Award?

 - 8 Are You Guaranteed a Work-Study Job?

 - 9 How to Get a Work-Study Job

 What Is Federal Work-Study?

 The federal work-study program is a type of financial aid that allows students to work for money to pay for college.
 If an eligible student lands a work-study job, the federal government subsidizes the student’s paycheck.
-That makes hiring the student more affordable for the school, non-profit, or company, essentially enticing them to create part-time positions for students.
+That makes hiring the student more affordable for the school, non-profit, or private nonprofit organization or company, essentially enticing them to create part-time positions for students.